 Take the fly line in your left hand and the backing/leader in your right hand.
-Lie a loop of folded-back leader or backing along the fly line leaving a lengthy tag end.
+Lay a loop of folded-back leader or backing along the fly line leaving a lengthy tag end.
 Wind the tag end around the fly line and the backing four or five times, depending on how thick the backing line is - the thicker it is the fewer turns are required.
-See picture on the right - the tag end and the end of the fly line are held in my right hand and the loop and flyline are held in my left hand.
+See picture above - the tag end and the end of the fly line are held in my right hand and the loop and flyline are held in my left hand.

 Once the coil of leader/backing is tight around the fly line you can start to exert more pressure by pulling on both ends of the knot to tighten it, but be careful, even at this stage the coil of knot can easily slip off the end of the fly line if it is not tight enough.

-Once the knot is rock solid trim off the tag ends of the fly line and the leader/backing material - see picture on the right.
+Once the knot is rock solid trim off the tag ends of the fly line and the leader/backing material - see picture above.

 Some people like to cover the knot with a neat blob of superglue to improve its appearance, but it's not essential and in our experience this knot is just as strong without.